puppetlabs/puppetdb/documentation/configure.markdown

 ### `gc-interval`

 This controls how often, in minutes, to compact the database.
 The compaction process reclaims space and deletes unnecessary rows.
 If not supplied, the default is every 60 minutes.

-If `gc-interval` is set to zero, all database GC processes will be disabled.
-When using this value, you should explicitly set a `dlo-compression-interval` if your system will receive any commands.
+If set to zero, all database GC processes will be disabled.

 ### `node-ttl`